srinivasmathi/Image-Encryption-using-chaotic-maps/README.md

 # Image-Encryption-using-chaotic-maps

-the project "Implementation of an Image Encryption algorithm using the chaotic maps" is submitted as the requirement of the course INT300 -MINI PROJECT of our University
+the project "IMPLEMENTATION OF A CRYPTOGRAPHIC ALGORITHM USING A TWO-DIMENSIONAL CHAOTIC MAP" is submitted as the requirement of the course INT300 -MAIN PROJECT of our University

 Team Members:-
 Haritha Sri M @HarithasriMohanKumar, Sriram K @Sriiiiio